bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-project-repository.md

 To add a repository to your project:
 1. Click the gear icon and then choose **Repositories**.
 1. Click the **Add Repositories** button in the top right corner and select "Local Repositories"
-3. Choose a package type.
+3. Choose a package type from the pop-up.
 4. Create a name for your new repository.
 All repositories in projects have the project key prefixed automatically.
-Use the following naming convention:
+Use the naming convention `[desc]-[pkgtype]-[location]`.

-  `[desc]-[pkgtype]-[location]`

-  For example, if you want to make a general-use docker repository for your team to push images to Artifactory, you could call your repository `gen-docker-local`, which would produce a repository with the name `[projectkey]-gen-docker-local`.
+    - For example, if you want to make a general-use docker repository for your team to push images to Artifactory, you could call your repository `gen-docker-local`, which would produce a repository with the name `[projkey]-gen-docker-local`.
 5. Choose your environments.
 These tags affect user access.
 For example, you can allow a user to pull from all repositories with the `dev` tag but not the `prod` tag.
 Make sure you grant the appropriate level of access to the users who need the artifacts in the repository.
 6. Enable Xray indexing.
 Enable other options, if needed.
 Most of them can be left as their defaults.
 8. Save the changes.